RazvanML/reco-link/_posts/2022-08-29-Rust-Startup.md

 The algorithm is supposed to be <a href="https://en.wikipedia.org/wiki/Cache-oblivious_algorithm"> catche oblivious</a>.
 At any point there are at most three active memory pages, all accessed linearily.

 Would be interesting to compare this to performance of other languages in similar conditions.

+Parallelization of the code can work if we call the first recursion of sort in a thread pool.
+Still, we don't get a good <a href="http://parallelcomp.github.io/isoefficiency.pdf">isoefficiency</a>, since the first partition has to run in a single thread.
+Also it is possible that other threads end faster and at the end we are left with few worker threads.